Six Reasons Vendors Are Your Best Small Business Advisors

 In a smaller business, the business owner should look to his/her attorney as a small business advisor because any solid attorney will have seen many business situations that the business owner may encounter, and the business can benefit from the attorney’s advice.

-The next time you are meeting with your attorney, don’t hesitate to mention any legal or business/contract structure situations you dealing with.
+The next time you are meeting with your attorney, don’t hesitate to mention any legal or business/contract structure situations you are dealing with.